Last updated on Wed, 26 Jul 2023 15:18:14 GMT

 f. introduce or permit the introduction of: (i) any software code, file, virus, worms, trojan horses, malware or similar items which may prevent, impair or otherwise adversely affect access to or the operation of any computer software, hardware, device, network, or any other service, any programme or data, or the user experience; or (ii) a weakness in the computational logic (e.g. code or architecture of the system) found in software and hardware components that when exploited, results in a negative impact to confidentiality, integrity, or availability to the relevant network and information systems; or

-g. access, store, distribute or transmit any unlawful, harmful, defamatory or obscene material during the course of your use of the Services; or
+g. access, store, distribute or transmit any unlawful, harmful, defamatory or obscene material during the course of your use of the Services, and shall not do, cause or authorise to be done anything that in Duffel’s reasonable opinion would adversely affect the reputation or goodwill associated with Duffel or otherwise bring Duffel into disrepute; or

 h. use your Account and/or the Services for illegal transactions or in connection with illegal activity of any kind; or